 Swimming Safari will provide all learning equipment and toys necessary for class.
 Please bring a swimsuit, towel, and something to keep long hair or bangs our of children’s eyes.
-All children under the age of 3 must wear a snug fitting swim diaper only, no disposable swim diapers such as “little swimmers” will be allowed in the pool.
+All children under the age of 3 years and 6 months must wear a snug fitting swim diaper only, no disposable swim diapers such as “little swimmers” will be allowed in the pool.
 If you would like to bring your own goggles, be sure to write your child’s name on them in permanent marker.

 What if it is looks like bad weather before my lesson?